 One of the most important subscription data to preserve when re-platforming is purchase history.
 Beside basic information like names, subscription date, purchase history may include all the previous payments and also the next purchase period.
 In this way, store owners can easily manage their customers’ data and subscribers can still make payments on time without any interruption.

 How to migrate subscription from WooCommerce to Shopify?

 Understanding the benefits of subscriptions data migration, LitExtension is now providing a service that can help you transfer those subscriptions data from your current WooCommerce to your new Shopify store.
 Now let’s dive into the detailed process of how LitExtension makes subscriptions migration possible.

 First thing first, in order to migrate subscriptions data to Shopify, you need to enable subscriptions selling on this platform.
-There are a few apps available for you to do so but the most famous ones are: Bold Subscription and Subscriptions by ReCharge.
+There are a few tools available for you to do so but the most famous Shopify subscription plugin are: Bold Subscriptions and Subscriptions by ReCharge.

 Moreover, Bold offers a bunch of features to help you manage your subscriptions and business performance:

 - Forecast revenue and inventory with automated projections